BDN-fr/rugplay-trades-api/README.md

 1. Clone this respository, or download and unpack it as a zip.
 2. Ensure you have Node.js installed.
 3. Install the projct dependencies (only `ws`).
-4. Modify `index.js` in your favourite code or text editor.
+4. Copy `config.example.json` as `config.json` in your favourite code or text editor.
-5. Follow the directions in comments within the file to set your currency details and your webhook URLs.
+5. Edit the config to fit your needs
+6. Save your changes, run `index.js` and enjoy!

+## Config

+`coin` : put your coin symbol
+`webhooks` : discord webhooks
-6. Get your cookies from your browser, ensure you have both your authorisation cookie, and your Cloudflare clearance cookie.
+`webhooks.value` : Discord webhook to send the latest coin value `webhooks.transactions` : Discord webhook to send the latest transactions `cookies` : Get your cookies from your browser, ensure you have both your authorisation cookie, and your Cloudflare clearance cookie.
-7. Set the `Cookies` constant in `index.js` to your cookies, as sent in requests to the websocket.
-8. Save your changes, run `index.js` and enjoy!
+`role` : role that will be mentionned then transactions are over `mention_threshold` `mention_threshold` : the amount of money of a transaction that the mention is added to the webhook message